 2. Keep it short and sweet

-Your blog posts, newsletter articles, Facebook updates etc. can be really short.
-Maybe just an image and a couple of lines of text or so.
+Your blog posts, email content, Facebook updates, and other marketing messages should be short and to the point.
+In many cases, a few lines of text and an image or video will be all you need.
 Don’t feel like you have to write an essay all the time—people don’t have the time to read lots of long articles anyway.
 Lists and bullet points are a great way to create short and punchy posts FAST (it’s no coincidence that this is a list-based article!).

 3. Pick the right media for you

 If you don’t have time to write articles, or don’t enjoy writing, don’t do it.
 It’s that simple!
 You can do video blogs, or podcasts, instead.
 Maybe you have a talent for infographics?
 You can mix it up too, so there’s no need to commit to doing a video every week, if you think that sometimes you’d like to post a picture or a comment instead.

 Don’t think you have to create new things all the time.
 You can repeat articles by tweeting about them more than once over time; make sure you reword the same points for multiple updates; turn articles into Facebook and Twitter updates by chopping them up into soundbites.
 This article actually came out of a question I was asked by one of my seminar attendees—I repurposed it and you’re reading it now.
 Magic!